-Perkins, a Republican, was the representative for New York's 32nd congressional district from 1907 to 1911.
+Perkins was the representative for New York’s 32nd congressional district and was a Republican.
+He served from 1907 to 1911.

 From Dec 1901 to Mar 1910, Perkins missed 247 of 778 roll call votes, which is 31.7%.
 This is on par with the median of 26.8% among the lifetime records of representatives serving in Mar 1910.
 The chart below reports missed votes over time.

 |Time Period||Votes Eligible||Missed Votes||Percent||Percentile|

 |Dec 1905-Feb 1906||25||5||20.0%||37th|

 |Dec 1906-Mar 1907||34||5||14.7%||38th|

 |Dec 1908-Mar 1909||42||15||35.7%||70th|